Paul Clemens (baseball): Minnesota Twins

 Clemens signed with the Minnesota Twins for the rest of the 2017 season.
 On July 21, 2017, Clemens was released by the Minnesota Twins.

 Leones de Yucatán

 On March 11, 2018, Clemens signed with the Leones de Yucatán of the Mexican Baseball League.
 He was released on April 23, 2018.

 Southern Maryland Blue Crabs

 On May 11, 2018, Clemens signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 He became a free agent following the 2018 season.

 High Point Rockers

 On April 11, 2019, Clemens signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 He was released on September 16, 2019.

 Personal life

 Clemens is married to Marlee Clemens.
-They have three children.
+They have five children.